Last updated on August 14th, 2023

 WHAT TO DO IN BARDSTOWN, KY

 Even if bourbon is the last thing in the world that interests you, still, it will be very fascinating to go on a distillery tour.
 There are 9 distilleries to choose from in Bardstown and many more around it.
-Each distillery offers tours and tastings and gives you a glimpse into the important piece of Kentucky history.
+Each distillery offers tours and tastings and gives you a glimpse into an important piece of Kentucky history.

 Visit Heavens Hill Heritage Center or Oscar Getz Museum to learn about the history of Kentucky bourbon.
 At Bardstown Bourbon Company, take their Shaken & Stirred cocktail class where you’ll learn how to mix your drinks.
-And in Lux Row Distillery to go on a tour and visit their rickhouse.
+And in Lux Row Distillery to go on a tour and visit their brickhouse.

-Barton 1792, only a few minutes walk from the downtown, is an old distillery working until this day and offering free tours and tastings.
+Barton 1792, only a few minutes walk from downtown, is an old distillery working until this day and offering free tours and tastings.
 Willett Distillery also offers a great tour that covers the process of making bourbon – from distillation to filling the barrels.

 The Blind Pig Bourbon Market has a nice selection of bourbon, souvenirs, and gifts related to whiskey.

 To soak up some history, you definitely need to visit My Old Kentucky Home State Park, famous for the historic plantation that inspired America’s first composer Stephen Foster.
-In summer, if visiting from June 11th to August 13th, there is a broadway-style show on the grounds that tells the tale of Foster’s story.
+In summer, if visiting from June 11th to August 13th, there is a Broadway-style show on the grounds that tells the tale of Foster’s story.

 Additionally, don’t forget to pop into one of the four most important museums devoted to the Civil War.